ilyademidow/birthday_telebot/README.md

 exports.authId =
 //Bot name which you've registered.
-For example "@mysuper_bot" exports.apBotName =
+For example "@mysuper_bot" exports.apBotName = adda//Chat id which bot will send a congratulations.
+For example 11111111 exports.chatId =
 //Path to any directory in your OS.
 For example "/home/john" exports.dbFile =
+// What time to congrat the person.
+Set the number.
+For example 8.
+So bot congrats them at 8:00 exports.config.congratTimeHour =
 ```
 1. Don't forget to rename `<git cloned path>` in following
 `docker run -it --name bd_telebot -v /home/<git cloned path>:/tmp --restart always -e DB_FILE_PATH="/tmp/database.json" node:13.13.0-alpine3.11 node /tmp/commandParser.js`